patorjk/JavaScript-Snake/README.md

 3. Continue work on deciding which of the above to do

 ###Engine
-1. Pass the snake body's linked list into the A.I.
-2. Remove key listeners
+1. Remove key listeners
-3. Make snake blocks surrounded by black, not blue
+2. Make snake blocks surrounded by black, not blue
-4. Solve issue with calling me.go() multiple times.